gfrances/basilisk/README.md

 ## Running the NN pipeline in Basilisk

+### TL; DR: An example Run
+A simple run of the pipeline on the Gripper domain:

+    # Generate training data:
+    .../basilisk/experiments$ ./run.py gripper:learn

+    # Train the NN to learn the heuristic:
+    .../basilisk/experiments$ ./learn.py gripper:learn

+### The full explanation

 All experiments are in the `experiments` folder.
 All experiments go through a "dispatcher" `run.py` script that reads the particular experiment configuration data from a single file.
 So for instance running `./run.py gripper:sample01`